2019 – 2020 TRAVEL INFORMATION LETTER

 The EPBBA Travel Basketball Financial Program details are the following:

-- The Eden Prairie Boys Basketball Association will offer a scholarship program to cover the full cost of the current $300 travel fee and the base fee of $125 or $140 (depending on the grade) if the player is a recipient of a free or reduced school lunch.
+- The Eden Prairie Boys Basketball Association will offer a scholarship program to cover the full cost of the current of the travel fee and the base fee of $125 or $140 (depending on the grade) if the player is a recipient of a free or reduced school lunch.

 - As part of the registration process the parent will be asked if the player will be trying out for travel and if they are in need of financial aid.